Skip to content

 • {$$variable} – formula variable

-E.g. mySignal.{$status}.{$id}type and id are attributes of the target record.
+E.g. mySignal.{$status}.{$id}status and id are attributes of the target record.
 Placeholders will be replaced with attribute values, so the actual signal name will look like mySigal.New.someIdValue.

 Object signals